 Overview: The German magazine Euro marked ICICI Bank 1st in the ‘team money deposits’ category among 38 other leading banks.
-Originally though, it is an Indian bank spreading its network across Europe with 9 branches opened in the UK.
+Originally, though, it is an Indian bank spreading its network across Europe with nine branches opened in the UK.

-Features/Benefits: If you’re looking for management, financial and lots of other useful advice, SVB are really invested helping your business grow.
-They also have access to a killer network of investors they can put you in touch with, this coupled with a range of ledning options that cater for right through the business cycle have made them the go to bank for technology with clients like Buzfeed, Pinterest, Zendesk and Bonobos to name a few.
+Features/Benefits: If you’re looking for management, financial and lots of other useful advice, SVB is really invested helping your business grow.
+They also have access to a killer network of investors they can put you in touch with, this coupled with a range of lending options that cater for right through the business cycle have made them the go-to bank for technology with clients like Buzzfeed, Pinterest, Zendesk and Bonobos to name a few.

 Overview: The C. Hoare and Co are the UK’s oldest private family-owned bank that actually started working in 1672 and has successfully survived a lot of turbulence that’s shaken the economy world over the years.

 Features: What makes Coutts business current account different from the ones you can get in other banks is the fact that you can have it in a range of currencies.
-It is fully accessible via internet and upon opening the account you also get the Business Card and the Business Cash Card which you can use everywhere where a Visa logo is displayed.
-The cost of the current account is £90 quarterly, or the equal amount in the currency you chose.
+It is fully accessible via the internet and upon opening the account, you also get the Business Card and the Business Cash Card which you can use everywhere where a Visa logo is displayed.
+The cost of the current account is £90 quarterly or the equal amount in the currency you chose.

 Have we missed a bank?
-Let us know in the comments, we’ll add it.
+Let us know in the comments below, and we’ll add it.